This page provides an introduction some useful IT services and resources for new students.

 UMW has partnered with Apogee to provide wired and wireless network services in all residence halls.
 The ResNet provides basic Internet and cable TV service included at no charge.
 Students may upgrade to premium services for TV, Internet connections, or may purchase telephone services by contacting Apogee when you move in to your room.

-The basic account provides both wired and wireless Internet access.
-Wired access is useful when you need extra network bandwidth, like when you are streaming a video or audio file.
-This connection is rated at 3 Mbs, and is faster than the bandwidth available over the wireless network.
-We recommend that students have a cat 5 or cat 6 Ethernet cable to plug your computer into the wired connection.
+The basic account provides both wired and wireless Internet access and provides speeds of 15 Mbs download, and 1 Mbs upload.
+We recommend that students have a cat 5 or cat 6 Ethernet cable to plug your computer into the wired connection as a backup for times when the wireless connection might be congested or unavailable.
 A long cable (25 feet or longer) helps in case your desk is far from the network jack in your room.
 You might want to move in first to see how long a cable you will need – you can use the wireless network to get started, then add the Ethernet cable later.

 The Apogee wireless network is available in residence halls, but also in the academic buildings across campus.
 You log in to the Apogee wireless network using your Apogee username and password, not the UMW netid and password you use to log into UMW networks and resources.